commercetools/sphere-node-sdk/README.md

 }
 ```

+> When a promise is rejected, the response object contains a field `originalRequest`, providing some information about the related request (`endpoint`, `payload`).
+This is useful to better understand the error in relation with the failed request.

 ### Error handling
 As the HTTP API [handles errors](https://github.com/sphereio/sphere-node-connect#error-handling) _gracefully_ by providing a JSON body with error codes and messages, the `SphereClient` handles that by providing an intuitive way of dealing with responses.